 Quick Short Showers.
 Frequent bathing or hot showers or baths can strip your skin of natural oils.
 Avoid deodorant bars and perfumed soaps, as well as alcohol-based products.
 Showers should be luke-warm and no more than 10 minutes.
 When you get out of the shower, pat your skin dry and moisturize immediately.

-If you have a rash, seek help: Even with the best skin care, some people will still develop full blown eczema, which is basically a red itch rash.
+If you have a rash, seek help: Even with the best Dermatologist Boston, some people will still develop full blown eczema, which is basically a red itch rash.
 If this happens to you, you’ll want to make an appointment to see a dermatologist right away.
 Eczema can usually be treated with topical medication, although sometimes stronger oral medications are necessary.